anyoptimization/pymoo/docs/source/operators/crossover.md

 In the example below, we demonstrate a crossover in an optimization problem with only one variable.
 A crossover is performed between two points, *0.2* and *0.8*, and the resulting exponential distribution is visualized.
 Depending on the *eta*, the exponential distribution can be fine-tuned.

 The probability of SBX follows an exponential distribution.
 Please note for demonstration purposes, we have set *prob_var=1.0*, which means every variable participates in the crossover (necessary because there exists only one variable).
-However, it is suggested to perform a crossover of two variables forms each parent with a probability of *0.5*, which is defined by default if not defined otherwise.
+However, it is suggested to perform a crossover of two variables from each parent with a probability of *0.5*, which is defined by default if not defined otherwise.

 ```{code-cell} ipython3
 import matplotlib.pyplot as plt